Cholesterol is a waxy fat-like substance that your body produces naturally mostly in your liver, sounds gross but your body can't function without it.

 High blood pressure is often associated with high cholesterol because it's mentioned above.

-High cholesterol may cause plaque to form in the arteries which stiffens and narrow feminine forms blockages.
+High cholesterol may cause plaque to form in the arteries which stiffen and narrow feminine forms blockages.

 Since blood pressure is directly associated with a degree of ease with which blood can flow through your blood vessels narrowing or blockage of the arteries caused by high cholesterol can lead to higher blood pressure.